stefan-m-lenz/BoltzmannMachines.jl/README.md

 `fitdbm`         | Fits a DBM model to a dataset.
 This includes pre-training, followed by the general Boltzmann Machine learning procedure for fine-tuning.
 `gibbssample!`   | Performs Gibbs sampling in a DBM or Multimodal DBM.
 `meanfield`      | Computes the mean-field inference of the hidden nodes' activations in a DBM or Multimodal DBM.
+`stackrbms`      | Greedy layerwise pre-training of a DBM model or a Deep Belief Network.
 `traindbm!`      | Trains a DBM or Multimodal DBM using the learning procedure for a general Boltzmann Machine.